chetmurthy/sandbox-public/camlp5/qast.md

 ```

-This generates a function `params : MLast.expr -> t` that performs the
+This generates a function `params : list (string * MLast.type_decl) ->
-entire demarshalling task.
-At a couple of points, we supply functions
+MLast.expr -> t` that performs the entire demarshalling task.
+At a
-to handle custom demarshalling operations, but the vast majority of
+couple of points, we supply functions to handle custom demarshalling
-the code (and work) is handled automatically.
-This is *liberating*:
+operations, but the vast majority of the code (and work) is handled
-it means that there is no cost to be precise in describing the data
+automatically.
+This is *liberating*: it means that there is no cost
-one needs as input, and no need to "encode" arguments into
+to be precise in describing the data one needs as input, and no need
-easy-to-parse form.
-A good comparison is with the "@with" syntax of
+to "encode" arguments into easy-to-parse form.
+A good comparison is
-the `ppx_import` PPX rewriter, where it's clear that they're
+with the "@with" syntax of the `ppx_import` PPX rewriter, where it's
-shoe-horning types into expression syntax, for want of a nicer syntax
+clear that they're shoe-horning types into expression syntax, for want
-that is still easily to manipulate.
+of a nicer syntax that is still easily to manipulate.